th3n3rd/tap-demo-liquibase/README.md

 In order to experiment with a custom supply chain[^1], we started from a copy of the  `source-to-url` and applied the following
 changes:

-* The `config-provider` step, which defines the Knative serving manifest for the workload, has been re-configured to use a new template, namely `enhanced-convention-template`
+* The `app-config` step, which defines the Knative serving manifest for the workload, has been re-configured to use a new template, namely `enhanced-web-config-template`
-    * This new `ClusterConfigTemplate` is an enhanced version of the `convention-template`, it prepends an `initContainer` that will run the database migration ar runtime, with the following assumptions:
-        * A service binding exists with the name `db`, containing the credentials to access the database with the ability to execute DDLs
-        * A config map exists with the name `<workload-name>-liquibase-config`, containing the migration changelog and database migrations to apply
+    * This new `ClusterConfigTemplate` is a copy of the `config-template` and it just adds an `kapp` annotation ot he Knative service created so to ensure we can apply a certain order to the manifest applied by `kapp` at delivery time.
 * A new step named `db-migrations-provider`, configured to use a new template `liquibase-config-provider-template`
     * It leverages a tekton `ClusterTask`, namely `liquibase-config-provider-task`, in order to encode the database migrations from the source code into YAML
 * A new step name `db-migrations`, configured to use a new template `liquibase-config-template`
-    * It receives the config from the `api-descriptors` step and append a new entry containing the `ConfigMap` of all the database migrations received by the `db-migration-provider` step
+    * It receives the config from the `api-descriptors` step and append a new entry containing few resources:
+        * a `ConfigMap` of all the database migrations received by the `db-migration-provider` step
+        * one or more `ServiceBinding` (starting from the serviceClaims applied to the workload, for now)
+        * a `Job` that will run the database migration ar runtime, with the following assumptions:
+            * A service binding exists with the name `db`, containing the credentials to access the database with the ability to execute DDLs
+            * A config map exists with the name `<workload-name>-liquibase-config`, containing the migration changelog and database migrations to apply
-    * The output of this template is then used by the `config-provider` step in order to generate the GitOps configuration to apply at deploy time.
+    * The output of this template is then used by the `config-provider` step in order to generate the GitOps configuration to apply at delivery time.

 In order to support data flowing from Tekton to the Supply Chain, we created a reusable `ClusterRunTemplate`, namely `tekton-results-taskrun`, which can be used by any `Runnable` in order to to expose any results coming from a tekton `Task`.